Devolution (Brooks novel): Plot

-Thirteen months after the devastating eruption of Mt.
-Rainier in Washington State, a reporter receives an email from a man named Frank McCray who claims that the legendary Bigfoot wiped out a nearby town named Greenloop.
-Frank’s sister Kate Holland, one of the residents of Greenloop, has been missing since the eruption, leaving behind only a journal describing the events of the massacre.
-The narrative follows Kate's journal entries and interviews with Frank and National Park Service Ranger Josephine Schell, interspersed with research on Bigfoot and news reports prior to and after the Mt.
+Thirteen months after the devastating eruption of Mount Rainier, a reporter receives an email from a man named Frank McCray who claims that a group of Bigfoot wiped out a nearby town named Greenloop.
+Frank's sister Kate Holland, one of the residents of Greenloop, has been missing since the eruption, leaving behind only a journal describing the events of the massacre.
+The narrative follows Kate's journal entries and interviews with Frank and National Park Service ranger Josephine Schell, interspersed with research on Bigfoot and news reports prior to and after the Mt.
 Rainier eruption.

-The journal entries begin as Kate and her husband Dan arrive at the town.
-Greenloop is a small eco-centric community, the brainchild of tech mogul Tony Durant.
-Powered by solar panels and biofuel generators, Greenloop is designed to be the perfect community for the Green Revolution, removed from crowded cities yet still connected to modern conveniences.
+The journal entries begin as Kate and her husband Dan arrive in Greenloop, a small ecocentric community that is the brainchild of technology mogul Tony Durant.
+Powered by solar panels and biofuel generators, Greenloop is designed to be the perfect community for the Green Revolution; it is removed from crowded cities yet still connected to modern conveniences.
 The community is ninety minutes from Seattle, with only one access road, completely out of cellular tower range.
 The residents depend completely on drone deliveries for food and supplies, and the only means of receiving wi-fi or a cellular signal is a single fiber-optic cable.

-Kate’s journal is initially a record kept to help manage her anxiety and OCD, addressed to her therapist.
+Kate's journal is initially a record kept to help manage her anxiety and OCD, addressed to her therapist.
 As Kate settles into the community, she describes her troubled relationship with Dan and the other residents of Greenloop; the retired Vincent and Bobbi Boothe, author and professor Alex Reinhardt, psychologists Carmen and Effie Perkins-Foster, their daughter Palomino, and artist Mostar.
 Tony Durant and his wife, former model Yvette, also live in the town.
 The community lives in an uneasy peace, which is seemingly made worse by the blunt attitude of Mostar.